 The drafting of House League teams occurs in September.
 By the first week of October, parents will receive an email/phone call from the player’s House League coach to communicate information on practice times, arena location and the regular season schedule.
 The Knights cannot provide information on practice times and game schedules for any team in any of the divisions before the team draft in September.

-There may be pre-season exhibition games for the Tyke, Minor Novice and Novice division before the Thanksgiving weekend.
+There may be pre-season exhibition games for the U7, U8 and U9 division before the Thanksgiving weekend.
 Coaches will contact players in these divisions should exhibition games be scheduled.
-All other divisions will begin the season the weekend of Oct.
-14/2017.
-Players/parents will be contacted by their coaches by Oct 7, 2017.
+All other divisions will typically begin the season the weekend after Thanksgiving.

 BUZZER DIVISIONS-EQUAL ICE TIME

-The three-minute Buzzer Divisions are comprised of the Tyke, Minor Novice and Novice Divisions, or any other divisional naming or tiering authorized by the Knights Executive.
-All games in these divisions will be played under the three minute buzzer format, wherein each shift is three consecutive minutes in length.
+The three-minute Buzzer Divisions are comprised of the U7, U8 and U9 Divisions.
+All games in these divisions will be played under the three minute buzzer format, wherein each shift is three consecutive minutes in length (while adhering to Hockey Canada’s Initiation Program).
 At the end of the three minute shift, the Timekeeper sounds the buzzer, and the next shift (as per a pre-determined continuing sequence) will resume play at the face-off circle indicated by the on-ice Official.
 Regular season games consist of thirteen shifts, with each shift lasting three minutes.
 Team game sheets in these divisions are monitored by the Timekeeper to ensure every player is rotated in sequence and receives the same amount of ice time.
-Minor Novice and Novice Division teams are expected to rotate players through the goalie position.
+U8 and U9 Division teams are expected to rotate players through the goalie position.

-Beginning in the 2017 – 2018 season, players in the Tyke Division must train and play in a cross-ice or half-ice format as mandated by a new requirement from Hockey Canada.
-This will involve some modifications to the traditional full-ice games for the Tykes.
+The U7 to U9 age groups will follow the Hockey Canada mandated Initiation Program (IP) moving forward which recommends training and playing in a cross-ice or half-ice format.
 This Canada-wide initiative applies to all hockey associations and is intended to improve the development and progression of basic hockey skills and concepts.

-For divisions from Minor Atom to Midget, there are no buzzers and all line changes are “on the fly”.
+For divisions from U10 to U18, there are no buzzers and all line changes are “on the fly”.
 We rely on coaches and, to a lesser degree, the Timekeeper to ensure adherence to the Knights policy of equal ice time for all players.

 It is the intent of the North York Knights Hockey Association to form House League divisions comprised of teams capable of winning 50% of their games.
 As a general guideline in team formation, the following principle should prevail: